-The Only Cox Certified Chiropractor in Gippsland.
+The Only Cox Certified Chiropractors in Gippsland.

 Warragul Chiropractic is proud to offer Cox Technic, an evidence based, highly effective and gentle (non-force) spinal manipulation and decompression technique.
 Cox Technic is named after its developer, chiropractor Dr James M. Cox, who saw a need for a safer way of treating severe spinal conditions.
 Dr Cameron McConville & Dr Leigh Day have both completed the intensive training in the USA and are certified in the Cox Technic system of spinal pain relief management.